OS Selector for Documentation Sites

 While the Enhance component can be used on any website some folks prefer to write their components using the Shadow DOM.
 The two versions of the component are not too different but I will highlight a few of the major differences.

 First, there is no render method.
 Instead we define a template tag to include our HTML and CSS.
-Second, in our constructor we we attach our shadow DOM and clone our template into the shadow DOM.
+Second, in our constructor we attach our shadow DOM and clone our template into the shadow DOM.
 Also, we move the rest of our constructor code to our connectedCallback method.

 Here’s a CodePen of the shadow DOM version.